-- following organisational procedures - assess consider options raise alarm stabilise execute plan - being able to evacuate from the water - knowing when to take an individual out of a session - having knowledge of the nearest phone, help, vehicle

-- calling for qualified assistance where required; understand who to call and with what information they may need - giving accurate information when calling for qualified assistance
+- following organisational procedures - assess consider options raise alarm stabilise execute plan - being able to evacuate from the water - knowing when to take an individual out of a session - having knowledge of the nearest phone, help, vehicle - calling for qualified assistance where required; understand who to call and with what information they may need - giving accurate information when calling for qualified assistance

-The Leader should be prepared to demonstrate rescue skills in sheltered water, both wind affected and slow moving water, at the top end of the remit for the award.
+The Leader should be prepared to demonstrate rescue skills in both inland open water and moving water, at the top end of the remit for the award.
 Leaders are required to demonstrate the management of effective rescues of open and closed cockpit kayaks, canoes and stand up paddleboards, as a minimum.